-The Goodland Bee Supply GL-E2-UR/STR Honey Extraction Kit, which contains a 2 frame honey extractor, uncapping roller, and a stainless steel sieve honey strainer, offers a convenient package the tools necessary to reap the beekeeping rewards.
+The Goodland Bee Supply GL-E2-UR/STR Honey Extraction Kit, which contains a 2 frame honey extractor, uncapping roller, and a stainless steel sieve honey strainer, offers a convenient package with the tools necessary to reap the beekeeping rewards.

 About Honey Extraction

-It is hard to tell on when this science actually started, but we can all agree that it has been part of our lives for a very long time.
-Beekeepers from the ancient times used different equipment to harvest honey from bee hives, and there’s a lot of evidence that show how they worked on it.
+It is hard to tell when this science actually started, but we can all agree that it has been part of our lives for a very long time.
+Beekeepers from ancient times used different equipment to harvest honey from bee hives, and there’s a lot of evidence that shows how they worked on it.
 Beekeeping has come a long way, and improvements in technology upgraded the methods and tools used in culturing bees and producing honey.

 Perhaps the most exciting period in beekeeping is the time to harvest honey.
 It is the period when beekeepers will reap the results of their hardships and efforts.
 It is not the end though of the journey however since honey extraction will simply restart the whole cycle.